 McAllen Construction Accident Lawyers

-Construction accidents can happen to anyone working at a specific site or facility, whether building, repairing, improving, demolishing, cleaning, or doing general construction work.
-If you’ve been injured in a construction site accident, our McAllen construction injury lawyers can review your case and determine if you have a viable compensation claim.
+Construction accidents can happen to anyone working at a site or facility, whether building, repairing, improving, demolishing, cleaning, or doing general construction work.
+If you’ve been injured in a construction site accident, our McAllen construction site accident lawyer can review your case and determine if you have a viable compensation claim.

 Construction employees often work at height, with machinery, and alongside potential hazards, making it a particularly dangerous environment.
 While many hazards can lead to a construction accident, some of the most common include: